 "I have to go," she declared, leaving the book upon the table.
 Percival looked up at her and similarly rose, looking quite unsettled.

 "No," he said quickly.
 "I'm sorry, please forgive me.
 I didn't mean to stare."

 "Can I not admire my instructor?" he asked, his tone uncertain of the words he had spoken.
-"You are the only person who treats me as an equal.
-It's hard not to admire that."
+"You are the only member of the court who treats me as an equal.
+When your peers reject you, but one accepts you, it's hard not to admire it."